 Some of the offenses that lead to felony drunk driving charges and convictions include the third or fourth offense of DUI and vehicular manslaughter.
 With some of the toughest drunk driving and drugged driving laws in the nation, you will require the help of an attorney if you believe that you may be facing felony charges for your drunk driving arrest.

-Our founding attorney served as a police officer for 15 years, so he understands the types of evidence that could be brought against you.
+Our founding attorney served as a police officer for 15 years and has been in practice for more than a decade, so he understands the types of evidence that could be brought against you.